-On November 20, 2020, President Trump's Executive Order on Advancing American Kidney Health led to a new CMS final rule that updates OPO Conditions of Participation (Trump (2019), Lentine and Mannon (2020), HHS (2020)).
+On November 20, 2020, President Trump's Executive Order on Advancing American Kidney Health led to a new CMS final rule that updates OPO Conditions of Participation (Trump (2019), Lentine and Mannon (2020), Centers for Medicare and Medicaid Services (2020)).
 Beginning in 2022, the "eligible deaths" denominator will be replaced by the number of organ donors in the OPO's donor service area as a percentage of inpatient deaths among patients 75 years old or younger with a primary cause of death that is consistent with organ donation.
 This final rule will also impose stringent re-certification requirements including one that designates OPOs with below-median donation rate and transplantation rate measures as a Tier 3 OPO.
-Tier 3 OPOs will be decertified and will not be able to compete for any other open donor service area contracts.
+The current plan is that Tier 3 OPOs will be decertified and will not be able to compete for any other open donor service area contracts.